Choosing Native Plants for Your Garden

 - Oak trees for birds and squirrels

 By choosing native plants for your garden, you can create a beautiful and sustainable space that supports local wildlife.
+Not only will you be helping to maintain biodiversity and support local ecosystems, but you'll also be creating a peaceful and relaxing space for yourself to enjoy.

 Creating Habitats for Wildlife